IanMadd/academic/content/portfolio/Data_Tables.md

 # Set and looping in a data.table {#set_looping}

-Set can be used to assign values in a data.table.
-Normally the := operation is better, but **set** yields faster results in a **for loop** than any other function, so if you must use a for loop, use set().
+`Set` can be used to assign values in a data.table.
+Normally the `:=` operation is better, but `set` yields faster results in a for loop than any other function, so if you want to create a for loop, use `set`.

 This is the syntax for set : `for (i in from:to) set(DT, row, column, new value)`

+In this example we'll replace the values in the V8 column with the numbers 1-12.
-Here's the DT data table:
+Here's the DT dataset:

 ```
 > DT